tshepang/blog/content/computing/what I like about Rust.rst

   + ``fn`` for function declarations
   + ``use``, instead of ``using`` or ``import``

-- I love that I don't need to add (the tedious) brackets around the *condition expression* in an *if*, *while*, and *match* statements.
+- I love that I don't need to add (the tedious) parenthesis around the *condition expression* in an *if*, *while*, and *match* statements.

 - The semicolon rule: I initially found it surprising that omitting a